pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 ## 9. Modification

-PYCO reserve all right to modify this EULA without any notice.
+PYCO reserves all right to modify this EULA without any notice.
 In the case a software was acquired under an older revision of this EULA, the new EULA revision will start to apply only at the instant it is made public.
-In case of litigation the user has to keep the original EULA revision included with the acquired software.
+In case of litigation, the user has to keep the original EULA revision included with the acquired software.

 ## Contact